-If you have the money to cover a certificate program and still have a comfortable emergency fund, then this option can be seamless.
-But if you’d need to decimate your emergency fund or use a credit card to cover the payment, then it could be a good idea to consider other options to cover the cost.
+If you have the money to cover a certificate program and still have a comfortable emergency fund, then this can be a great option.
+But if you’d need to decimate your emergency fund or use a credit card to cover the payment, then it could be a good idea to consider other ways to cover the cost.

 Student Loans for a Certificate Program